keep-up-app/marketItem-api-endpoint/README.md

 ## Overview

-This repo contains the market item source code for the [market-item endpoint](https://marketItem-endpoint-api.herokuapp.com).
+This repo contains the market item source code for the [market-item endpoint](https://marketItem-endpoint-api.herokuapp.com), which meant to gather data from the steam endpoint and handle all the formatting and pagination.
 It is one of the containers that lay between the [steam- endpoint](https://github.com/noahgreff/steam-api-endpoint) and the frontend application.

-It is meant to gather data from the steam endpoint and handle all the formatting and pagination.

 ## Item Object